raspberrypi/libcamera/Documentation/guides/pipeline-handler.rst

    return 0;

-The method starts the video device associated with the stream with the `streamOn`_ method.
-If the call fails, the error value is propagated to the caller and the `releaseBuffers`_ method releases any buffers to leave the device in a consistent state.
+The function starts the video device associated with the stream with the `streamOn`_ function.
+If the call fails, the error value is propagated to the caller and the `releaseBuffers`_ function releases any buffers to leave the device in a consistent state.
 If your pipeline handler uses any image processing algorithms, or other devices you should also stop them.

 .. _streamOn: http://libcamera.org/api-html/classlibcamera_1_1V4L2VideoDevice.html#a588a5dc9d6f4c54c61136ac43ff9a8cc
 .. _releaseBuffers: http://libcamera.org/api-html/classlibcamera_1_1V4L2VideoDevice.html#a191619c152f764e03bc461611f3fcd35

-Of course we also need to handle the corresponding actions to stop streaming on a device, Add the following to the ``stop`` method, to stop the stream with the `streamOff`_ method and release all buffers.
+Of course we also need to handle the corresponding actions to stop streaming on a device, Add the following to the ``stop`` function, to stop the stream with the `streamOff`_ function and release all buffers.

 .. _streamOff: http://libcamera.org/api-html/classlibcamera_1_1V4L2VideoDevice.html#a61998710615bdf7aa25a046c8565ed66